hacxy/create-defts/README.md

-# create-atsp
+# create-defts

-🚀 Create a TypeScript project.
+🚀 Create a project using TypeScript as the default language.

 English | [简体中文](./README_zh.md)